Special effect: The science fiction boom

 The 1970s provided two profound changes in the special effects trade.
 The first was economic: during the industry's recession in the late 1960s and early 1970s, many studios closed down their in-house effects houses.
-Technicians became freelancers or founded their own effects companies, sometimes specializing on particular techniques (opticals, animation, etc.).
+Technicians became freelancers or founded their own effects companies, sometimes specialising on particular techniques (opticals, animation, etc.).

 The second was precipitated by the blockbuster success of two science-fiction and fantasy films in 1977.
 George Lucas's Star Wars ushered in an era of science-fiction films with expensive and impressive special effects.
 Effects supervisor John Dykstra, A.S.C. and crew developed many improvements in existing effects technology.
 They created a computer-controlled camera rig called the "Dykstraflex" that allowed precise repetition of camera motion, greatly facilitating travelling-matte compositing.
-Degradation of film images during compositing was minimized by other innovations: the Dykstraflex used VistaVision cameras that photographed widescreen images horizontally along stock, using far more of the film per frame, and thinner-emulsion filmstocks were used in the compositing process.
+Degradation of film images during compositing was minimised by other innovations: the Dykstraflex used VistaVision cameras that photographed widescreen images horizontally along stock, using far more of the film per frame, and thinner-emulsion filmstocks were used in the compositing process.
 The effects crew assembled by Lucas was dubbed Industrial Light & Magic, and since 1977 has spearheaded many effects innovations.

 That same year, Steven Spielberg's film Close Encounters of the Third Kind boasted a finale with impressive special effects by 2001 veteran Douglas Trumbull.
 In addition to developing his own motion-control system, Trumbull also developed techniques for creating intentional "lens flare" (the shapes created by light reflecting in camera lenses) to provide the film's undefinable shapes of flying saucers.

 The success of these films, and others since, has prompted massive studio investment in effects-heavy science-fiction films.
-This has fueled the establishment of many independent effects houses, a tremendous degree of refinement of existing techniques, and the development of new techniques such as computer-generated imagery (CGI).
-It has also encouraged within the industry a greater distinction between special effects and visual effects; the latter is used to characterize post-production and optical work, while "special effects" refers more often to on-set and mechanical effects.
+This has fuelled the establishment of many independent effects houses, a tremendous degree of refinement of existing techniques, and the development of new techniques such as computer-generated imagery (CGI).
+It has also encouraged within the industry a greater distinction between special effects and visual effects; the latter is used to characterise post-production and optical work, while "special effects" refers more often to on-set and mechanical effects.